jeff4/bionotes.github.io/_comp/web-js.md

 	* Deferred scripts now have access to the complete document and they must *not* use the **document.write()** method.
 1. The browser fires a **DOMContentLoaded** event on the **Document** object.
 	* This marks the transition from Phase 1 to Phase 2.
 	* Note, however, that there may still be *async* scripts that have not yet executed at this point.
-1. This marks the transition from Phase 1 to Phase 2.
-	* Note, however, that there may still be *async* scripts that have not yet executed at this point.
 1. Phase 2 is in full swing.
 The document is fully parsed at this point.
 	* But the client browser may still be waiting for additional content, such as images, to load.